 Have you ever thought of what your children will remember about you?
 Do they know your life story, your struggles, your achievements?
 Who will tell your grandchildren or great-grandchildren about their origins or what the world was like when you were a child? …

-Now is the perfect time to write your private autobiography.
+Now is the perfect time to write your autobiography.

 Do you know about your grandparents’ lives?
 Where were they born?
 What did they want to be?
 How did they meet each other?
 Do you have any burning questions you wish you could have asked them?
 The same will apply to your grandchildren, who will love to know your story.
 The project is not only a cathartic experience for you, but the finished product will also be a precious gift for your children and grandchildren, allowing them to put themselves in your shoes to understand the experiences you have had and the decisions you have made.

-LifeBook are the private autobiography specialists.
+LifeTime Memoirs is an autobiography and memoir writing service company.
 They have supported hundreds of people around the world with writing their private autobiographies.
 Since 2011, they have seen people become authors for many different reasons.
-This is what their founder (Roy Moëd) had to say about their reasoning and why it is so important that you write your private autobiography.
+This is what their founder Roy Moëd had to say about their reasoning and why it is so important that you write your private autobiography.

 “We help our authors write their autobiographies for all sorts of reasons, one of the most common being that they don’t want their lives to be forgotten.
 Writing a private autobiography ensures this doesn’t happen.
 It protects your legacy and guarantees that your life stories will be enjoyed by the generations to come.”